ta0kira/zeolite/README.md

 the number and order of the parameters is often arbitrary, and parameterized functions are often combined with function overloading.

-Again, you should also consider what happens when the code itself is incorrect.
-Haskell (which is what Zeolite is written in) uses *extensive* type inference.
-This cleans up the code quite a bit, but it's very common for the compiler to show a type error in a function other than the one containing the mistake, and show *no errors* in the function that actually contains one.

 Explicit types are a way to tell the compiler and *readers of your code* what you *meant* to do.
 This forces compile-time errors to be localized, which makes them easier to investigate and understand.
+Again, considering what happens when the code itself is *incorrect* is sometimes more important than streamlining *correct* code.

+Haskell (which is what Zeolite is written in) uses *extensive* type inference that spans multiple function calls.
+This cleans up the code quite a bit, but it's very common for the compiler to show a type error in a function other than the one containing the mistake, while showing *no errors* in the function that actually contains one.

 ## Conclusion